ULHPC/tutorials/basic/getting_started/README.md

 * [reference documentation](http://hpc.uni.lu/users/docs/env.html)

-After a successful login onto one of the access node (see [Cluster Access](https://hpc.uni.lu/users/docs/access.html)), you end into your personal homedir `$HOME` which is shared over NFS between the access node and the computing nodes.
+After a successful login onto one of the access node (see [Cluster Access](https://hpc.uni.lu/users/docs/access.html)), you end into your personal homedir `$HOME` which is shared over a common network filesystem between the access node and the computing nodes.

-Again, remember that your homedir is placed on __separate__ NFS servers on each site, which __ARE NOT SYNCHRONIZED__: data synchronization between each of them remain at your own responsibility.
+Again, remember that your homedir is placed on __separate__ storage servers on each site, which __ARE NOT SYNCHRONIZED__: data synchronization between each of them remain at your own responsibility.
 We will see below that the UL HPC team prepared for you a script to facilitate the transfer of data between each site.

 Otherwise, you have to be aware of at least two directories:

-* `$HOME`: your home directory under NFS.
+* `$HOME`: your home directory (under NFS or GPFS).
 * `$SCRATCH`: a non-backed up area put if possible under Lustre for fast I/O operations

 Your homedir is under a regular backup policy.
 Therefore you are asked to pay attention to your disk usage __and__ the number of files you store there.